 email them, don’t send them a letter, but pick up the phone and call them to schedule a meeting.
 75% of the work is getting the meeting

-support and ask them their connection and history to your school.
-You will be surprised by how many things you can learn just by asking
+their support and ask them their connection and history to your school.
+You will be surprised by how many things you can learn

 you are a head of school and reading this, know that your presence in setting the meeting and playing an active role is vitally important!